 "Work is not about where you go but about what you do."

 Many managers admit that underperformance or conduct issues become more difficult when employees are dispersed.
 The amount of information or evidence available to assess a situation is often greatly reduced.
 One manager said 'You never have the whole picture'.
 This is backed up by the R U OK? research which showed a relatively weak response to the question: "I feel I can talk to my manager about issues outside of work that may be impacting on my work performance" where only 55 percent respondents agreed33.
 To counter this, managers need to keep up regular, informal contact with their dispersed employees (for example, via email or telephone call).
 This helps to keep the lines of communication open as well as build the relationship: both are factors in managing performance and productivity.
 (For more information, see the sections on encouraging inclusion and visibility, promoting better communications and fostering trust).

 In one organisation, an underperforming employee was brought into the central office for a week so that their work could be reviewed.
 In some situations, managers have sought help from other colleagues in assessing the employee or helping to improve performance.
 These are usually people who are also working away from the main office.
 Suggestions included one or more of the following:

 - partner the employee with a high performer who could coach them and help them improve performance;

 - seek customer evaluation through use of feedback sheets.

 As with any conduct or performance matter, you need to have regard for any enterprise agreements or determinations that apply to your organisation, as well as organisational performance management policy.
-Additionally the SSA publication 'Managing poor behaviour in the workplace' provides useful guidance on whether disciplinary or other approaches are preferable, and guidance on principles of natural justice.
+Additionally the VPSC publication 'Managing poor behaviour in the workplace' provides useful guidance on whether disciplinary or other approaches are preferable, and guidance on principles of natural justice.

 keywords: reciprocal trust | building relationships at a distance | commitment | loyalty